cdstanford/cdstanford.github.io/projects.md

 - **Model theory (spring 2015)**

-  With a group of 8 other students, I ran a group independent study project (GISP) course on Model Theory, in spring 2016.
+  With a group of 8 other students, I ran a group independent study project (GISP) on model theory, in the spring semester of 2016.
-The website for that course can be found [here](https://sites.google.com/a/brown.edu/model-theory-spring-2015).
+The website for the class can be found [here](https://sites.google.com/a/brown.edu/model-theory-spring-2015).

-  Here are some of the notes I wrote for that course:
+  Here are some of the notes I wrote for the class:

   - [Notes on natural deduction](/doc/2015 model theory/lecture-8.pdf)